isaacarroyov/sdc_elective_course_college/Part I/README.md

 In this lesson we will apply **`OpenCV`** functions to perform the reading of a video, as well as selecting and displaying the region of interest of a road.
 Finally, the steering algorithm will be shown.

 ## Final results
+At the end of this first part we'll be able to display 3 different videos:
+* The original video
+* The binarized video (with a region of interest)
+* The aerial view (with de direction algorithm)

 ![final_result_1](figures/final_result_1.gif)
 ![final_result_1](figures/final_result_2.gif)